 What started as a computer programmer’s hobby almost 10 years ago, is now a rapidly growing sector that has generated high returns for early investors.
 Cryptocurrencies are largely thought to have the potential to emerge as a transformative payment innovation, but the volatility and wild price swings of late have left the investment community sceptical. -Bloomberg

 2017 proved to be a revolutionary year for the cryptoasset markets.
 The market value of all cryptoassets combined grew to more than $600 billion by the end of the year and to $800 billion in January 2018, up from just $15 billion in January 2017.
 Markets have softened since, with a significant decrease in prices.
-While this turnaround presents new investors with an intriguing opportunity to enter the market, many remain hesitant, often due to falsehoods they hear from friends, family and even the media and especially because a lot of new tokens that are being promoted and sold have no legal backing behind them.
+While this turnaround presents new investors with an intriguing opportunity to enter the market, many remain hesitant.
+This is often due to falsehoods they hear from friends, family and even the media and especially because a lot of new tokens that are being promoted and sold have no legal backing behind them.
 The average investor who invested in the beginning of 2017 would have generated about 600% and 2000% return from bitcoin and ethereum, respectively.
 The same investor would have lost at least 60% and 85% of her investment value into the same had she invested in them at the beginning of 2018.

 One must note that we have used the term crypto-assets instead of just cryptocurrencies.
 We often see the terms cryptocurrencies and cryptoassets used interchangeably, confusing new users and regulators and stifling the discussion on the future of these assets.
 Terms used in the crypto-sphere are often easily muddled and people tend to use words interchangeably without knowing the difference between them.
 This is especially true of crypto-assets and cryptocurrencies.
 Policy-makers, financial institutions and regulatory authorities prefer crypto-assets, a term which encompasses a wider ecosystem.